 ABET is the premier accreditation board for education in applied science, computing, engineering, and engineering technology.
-Both the naval architecture and ocean engineering programs at USNA are accredited by ABET.
-This means that the programs are regularly reviewed by teams of professionals who can certify that the education offered by NAOE meets or exceeds quality standards supported by the international community of experts in our fields.
-Students that graduate from accredited programs can be sure their education meets the standards of the profession.
+Both the Naval Architecture & Marine Engineering (ENM) and Ocean Engineering (EOE) programs at USNA are accredited by ABET.
+This means that the programs are regularly reviewed by teams of professionals who can certify that the education offered by the NAOE Department meets (or exceeds) quality standards supported by the international community of experts in our respective fields.
+Students who graduate from accredited programs are ensured that their education meets the standards of the profession.

 Program Educational Objectives (PEOs)

-PEOs of the Ocean Engineering Program are to develop officers in the Naval Service who within 10 years after graduation have:
+The PEOs of each program are to develop officers in the Naval Service who, within several years after graduation, have:

-3) Demonstrated superior insight into fundamental engineering principles while fulfilling engineering and/or project management roles in the conception, design, fabrication, construction, and maintenance of engineering systems under conflicting constraints.
+- Demonstrated insight into fundamental engineering principles while fulfilling engineering and/or project management roles in the conception, design, fabrication, construction, operation, and maintenance of engineering systems under conflicting constraints.